-- The longer a teen holds their Learner’s Permit, the less risk of crashing.
-Aim for 12 months instead of 6 months of supervised driving.
+The longer a teen holds their Learner’s Permit, the less risk of crashing.
+Complete your 12 months of supervised driving.

 Consistent and varied practice can reduce your teen’s crash risk.
 Practice driving regularly on different roads, even if you’re going to and from the same place.

 Think hard about your teen’s access to a vehicle.
 Consider your teen sharing access to the family car, instead of getting them their own car.
 It is best for teens to have limited access to a car in the first months of licensure.
 This can reduce their risk of crashing.